Southern Arterial Route: Stage 1

 Stage 1 of the Southern Arterial Route was the section north of Cleveland Street.

-Stage 1 of the Southern Arterial opened on the 13th of December 1987.
-A newspaper on the 12th and 14 December by the Department of Main Roads described the new traffic arrangements.
+Stage 1 of the Southern Arterial opened on 13 December 1987.
+A newspaper on 12 and 14 December by the Department of Main Roads described the new traffic arrangements.
 A map was displayed below the notice text.

 At noon on July 27, 1988, a ramp from Harris St to the Darling Harbour Viaducts opened.
 A DMR press release stated that "There will be a lighted pedestrian subway under the new connecting ramp." and "Pedestrians in the Ultimo area are now well served by grade separated road crossings and regulated crossings at traffic signals."

 Stage 2

-On the 16th of March 1987 the NSW State Government announced Sydney is to have a 93-kilometre orbital route linking all major incoming highways, a second Spit Bridge to improve traffic flow, and another harbour crossing by the end of the century. "upgrading of the Southern arterial link" was also included.
+On 16 March 1987, the NSW State Government announced Sydney is to have a 93-kilometre orbital route linking all major incoming highways, a second Spit Bridge to improve traffic flow, and another harbour crossing by the end of the century. "upgrading of the Southern arterial link" was also included.
 This plan didn't represent increased road spending, but assumed the current spending of $1 billion a year would continue.
 Traffic consultants and engineers met on the morning of the 17th of March 1987 at Sydney Town Hall on what the Government should have included in Roads 2000.
-The Roads 2000 plan included "the Southern Arterial route from Sydney City to Alexandria".
+The Roads 2000 plan included a proposal for an orbital route around Sydney, and "the Southern Arterial route from Sydney City to Alexandria" made up part of this route.
+A the time of the announcement of Roads 2000 the only completed sections of the orbital were "short sections" of the Southern Arterial and Prospect Arterial.

-On the 2nd of September 1988 the Department of Main Roads gave notice of a proposal to "fix and/or refix the levels of Main Road No. 170 - Regent Street between Redfern Street, Redfern and Meagher Street, Chippendale.
+On 2 September 1988, the Department of Main Roads gave notice of a proposal to "fix and/or refix the levels of Main Road No. 170 - Regent Street between Redfern Street, Redfern and Meagher Street, Chippendale.

-On the 17th of October 1988 the City of Sydney Council resolved that no objection be raised to the works required for Stage 2 of the Southern Arterial Route (from Cleveland Street, Redfern, to Bourke Road, Alexandria), based on a 17th October 1988 report by the City Engineer.
+On 17 October 1988, the City of Sydney Council resolved that no objection be raised to the works required for Stage 2 of the Southern Arterial Route (from Cleveland Street, Redfern, to Bourke Road, Alexandria), based on a 17th October 1988 report by the City Engineer.

 Estimates in 1988/1989 for the cost of the Southern Arterial Route between Harris Street, Pyrmont and Botany Road, Waterloo was estimated to total $23,470,000 having started in 1986, expected expenditure in 1988/89 was $5,465,000, expenditure to 30/06/88 to be $2,843,000, with completion estimated in 1992.

-The Roads & Traffic Authority notice for the South Western (F5) Freeway EIS public exhibition stated the "The Proposal would form an integral link between the Pyrmont-Alexandria (Southern Arterial) Traffic Management Scheme" and the South Western Freeway.
+The Roads & Traffic Authority notice for the South Western (F5) Freeway EIS public exhibition stated "The Proposal would form an integral link between the Pyrmont-Alexandria (Southern Arterial) Traffic Management Scheme" and the South Western Freeway.